The Natal Grand Cross/Grand Square in Astrology

 The Grand Cross or Grand Square as a Supportive Structure

 The "Grand Cross," also called the "Grand Square" in a birth chart, is an uncommon aspect that many astrologers say is unlucky and a burden for life.
 The person with a "Grand Cross" in his horoscope chart is said to be hemmed in or trapped by circumstances, have a stubborn and inflexible personality, or suffers a lifetime of multiple conflicts, each crisis triggering the next.

 A Grand Cross occurs when at least four planetary bodies are aligned, each of them 90 degrees apart.
 Another way to picture it is two pairs of planets in opposition.
-In the natal chart at the upper right, see the giant red "X" or cross formed in the middle?
+In the natal charts above, see the giant red "X" or cross formed in the middle of each?
 That's a Grand Cross!
 It even looks scary!

-Whose birth chart is that, anyway?
-It belongs to a man born to two students and given up for adoption, a self-made billionaire without a college degree, whose genius you benefit from every day: Apple Computer founder Steve Jobs, born Feb.
+The first chart belongs to a man born to two students and given up for adoption, a self-made billionaire without a college degree, whose genius you benefit from every day: Apple Computer founder Steve Jobs, born Feb.
 24, 1955.
 Can we call him terribly unlucky?

 And below is another Grand Cross birth chart.
-This one is more easily visualized as a Grand Square (marked in red).
-Remember, the Cross and Square are the same.
-Who could this suffering soul be?
-This is jazz musician Miles Davis, whose trumpet playing and musical experiments, including the invention of jazz-rock fusion, made him one of the most famous and influential musicians of all time.
+Remember, the Cross and Square are just different names for the same aspect.
+This is the birth horoscope jazz musician Miles Davis, whose trumpet playing and musical experiments, including the invention of jazz-rock fusion, made him one of the most famous and influential musicians of all time.
 His birthday was May 26, 1926.
 Would we call his life one long crisis and a waste?